Call today for a FREE consultation!

 Therapy that will strengthen mouth muscles and help achieve nasal breathing all day and all night, will be recommended, so proper breathing can be achieved.

-Habits such as finger or thumb-sucking are often used as forms of self-regulation for young children, while such things as nail biting or lip sucking are common outlets of anxiety for adults.
+Some common habits such as thumb-sucking, finger sucking and pacifiers are used as forms of self-regulation in children, while nail biting or lip sucking, pen chewing can be common ways to relieve anxiety for adults.

-With proper training, it is possible to eliminate these habits, develop more effective self-regulation skills, and improve the development and function of mouth and facial muscles for long-term health.
-Oral habit elimination is an important step of an effective overall orofacial myofunctional therapy program.
+It is possible to eliminate these habits, and effectively self-regulate, with proper training.
+This can improve the development and function of mouth, teeth and facial muscles, Oral habit elimination is important for effective orofacial myofunctional therapy.

 Tongue tie is when a band of tissue connects the underside of the tongue to the floor is the mouth, keeping it from moving freely.
 The tissue attached under the tongue is called the frenulum.